dhrwrites/dhrwrites.github.io/_posts/2019-11-21-Review-Ahmad-Jamal-Ballades.md

 Jamal isn't as familiar to the non-jazz-nerd public as some other pianists (Herbie Hancock, Bill Evans, etc.) but he is known for his influence on Miles Davis, who loved his "concept of space, his lightness of touch, his understatement".
-<small>[1]</small> I think
+<small>[1]</small> To be honest, I think
-it's a bit lazy to quote Miles about Jamal, because Jamal is such a great artist in his own right, but it helps people anchor his influence, especially if they aren't jazz nerds.
+it's a bit lazy to quote Miles about Jamal, because Jamal is such a great artist in his own right, but here I am doing it too, because it helps people anchor his influence, especially if they aren't jazz nerds.

 *Ballades* is a terrific recording, with the songs ranging from originals to reinterpretations of jazz standards.
 Play it as background music, or study it